What Are Peptides in Skin Care, and What Do They Do?

-When you hear the word "peptides," your mind might flash to the label on your dietary supplements, like your vitamins or protein powder, but there can also be peptides in your skin-care products.
+When you hear the word peptides, your mind might flash to the label on your dietary supplements, like your vitamins or protein powder, but there can also be peptides listed as a skin-care ingredient in your beauty products.
 Most people know that peptides are good for the body, but the knowledge on the subject stops there — many don't know exactly what they are or what they do.

-When talking about skin care, peptides boast a long list of benefits, including antiaging, wound healing, and anti-inflammatory properties, and many people can profit from incorporating them into their beauty regimen.
+Peptides for skin boast a long list of benefits, including anti-aging, wound healing, and anti-inflammatory properties, and many people can profit from incorporating them into their skin-care routine.
 But how?
 To answer that question, plus the question of exactly what peptides are and what they do for the skin, we asked two skin-care experts.

 Who Should Use Peptides in Their Skin-Care Routine?

-While anyone can use peptides in their skin-care routine, Dr. Kim said they're especially beneficial for anyone over 20 and who has photo-damaged skin.
-"Starting to use products with peptide formulations in your 20s, when we begin to produce less collagen, is a great time to start," Algier said.
+While anyone can use peptides in their skin-care routine, Dr. Kim says they're especially beneficial for anyone over 20 and who has photo-damaged skin.
+"Starting to use products with peptide formulations in your 20s, when we begin to produce less collagen, is a great time to start," Algier says.
 Generally, you don't have to worry about them reacting negatively with other products in your routine.
-"Peptides are not as potentially irritating as other ingredients like retinol or AHA/BHAs, so they are a great introductory product for any antiaging skin-care regimen," Dr. Kim said.
+"Peptides are not as potentially irritating as other ingredients like retinol or AHA/BHAs, so they are a great introductory product for any anti-aging skin-care regimen," Dr. Kim says.

-There's no wrong way to start using peptides in your skin-care routine — they come in cleansers, serums, moisturizers, and face masks — and Dr. Kim said they're safe for all skin types, unless, of course, you have a known allergy to them.
-"Peptides are generally well-tolerated even by sensitive skin types," she said.
+There's no wrong way to start using peptides in your skin-care routine — they come in cleansers, serums, moisturizers, and face masks — and Dr. Kim says they're safe for all skin types, unless, of course, you have a known allergy to them.
+"Peptides are generally well-tolerated even by sensitive skin types," she says.